liebki/BlazorLibrary/README.md

 - Add genre
 - Edit and delete genre
 - Add genre using .csv file import

 ## Installation

 - Download the project files
-- Start the BlazorApp.csproj file
+- Open the BlazorLibrary.sln file
 - Download the nuget packages
 - Start or build the project